valkyrie-system/AnankePlayer/README.md

 - **MPRIS2 integration** on Linux (media keys, desktop controls).
 - **Last.fm scrobbling** & **ListenBrainz submitting**.
 - **30-sec Previews**: Search and play 30-second iTunes/Deezer previews directly in the unified player bar.
+- **Embedded projectM Visualizer**: A 3-pane collection view with an integrated projectM visualizer pane that automatically routes system audio and features a fullscreen overlay UI with track info and controls.
+- **Floating "Now Playing" Desktop Widget**: A borderless, always-on-top desktop overlay that displays current album art, track name, and scrolling synced lyrics, acting like a mini Spotify-style overlay while you work.

 ---